fanghuixing/apricot/index.md

 </div>

-Now, we get the new Apricot project, the interfaces are listed in the package 'com.fofo.apricot', the example model class is in the package 'model':
+Now, we get the new Apricot project, the interfaces are listed in the package 'com.fofo.apricot', the example model class is in the package 'model'.

+---

+As follow, the model code view for our subway control system in Eclipse with XtextApricot installed:

 ![Create New Project](assets/figs/projectview.jpg)